Medication Related Osteonecrosis of the Jaw

 Tumors that have invaded the bones cause the bone to wear away, leaving small holes, called osteolytic lesions.
 This process of bone erosion is called resorption and leaves bones weak and fragile.
 Tumors can also stimulate abnormal bone formation, resulting in areas of bone build-up called osteosclerotic lesions, which can be painful.
 These areas of build-up are weak and unstable and can easily break or collapse.
-Both of these processes put patients with cancer that has spread to the bone or multiple myeloma at risk for fractures, a faster spread of bone metastases, spinal cord compression (when the bone in the spine compresses the spinal cord) and hypercalcemia (increased levels of calcium in the blood caused by bone breakdown, which can cause severe problems).
-A class of medications called bisphosphonates has the ability to interfere with these processes.
+Both of these processes put patients with cancer that has spread to the bone, or multiple myeloma, at risk for fractures, a faster spread of bone metastases, spinal cord compression (when the bone in the spine compresses the spinal cord) and hypercalcemia (increased levels of calcium in the blood caused by bone breakdown, which can cause severe problems).
+Several medications have the ability to prevent or slow these complications, including denosumab and a class of medications called bisphosphonates.

 Bisphosphonates are a group of medications that slow the bone destroying activity that occurs with bone metastases (cancer that has spread to the bone) or Multiple Myeloma (cancer of plasma cells, which invade and destroy bone).
 Bisphosphonates work by slowing the wearing away (also called resorption) of bone and the abnormal build-up of unstable bone.
 These problems can lead to what doctors call “skeletal related events”.
 These events include the previously listed fractures, increased bone metastases, spinal cord compression and hypercalcemia.
 Bisphosphonates are used to help improve bone strength in many diseases associated with bone resorption, including cancer and osteoporosis.

 - Etidronate (Didronel®)